 Some other great ways to include self-regulation activities within your classroom are to incorporate mindful activities and deep breathing exercises into your daily routines.
 Check out Teaching Trailblazers with Chris VLOG: Mindfulness and Movement for a variety of mindful activities.
 Also, 25 Breathing Exercises to Focus and Calm provides deep breathing exercises for you!

 Do you incorporate any of these games into your classroom already?
+Have you thought about addressing SEL in your classroom this school year?
 Do you have any other games that allow children to control their emotions and take turns?
 Please let me know in the comments below.
 Remember, I see you, I hear you and I understand.
 Be kind, Be strong, Be You!